When does the Gower Macmarathon take place?

 What time does the hike start?

-The 22-mile walk will start from Rhossili Bay at 07.45am so please arrive in plenty of time.
+The 22-mile walk will start from Rhossili Bay at 08.45am so please arrive in plenty of time.
+The registration desk will be open at 08.00am.

 When will the hike finish?